Jacinto27/vscode-R_Wiki/Working-with-renv-enabled-projects.md

 ---

 When working with `Rcpp`, a good demo is provided at [vscode-rcpp-demo](https://github.com/renkun-ken/vscode-rcpp-demo).
-If you're working with `renv`, the `includePath` property needs to manually be pointed at your project's `R_LIBS_USER` directory.
+If you're working with `renv`, the `includePath` property in `.vscode/c_cpp_properties.json` needs to manually be pointed at your project's `R_LIBS_USER` directory.
 Exempli gratia:

 ```
 /Users/user/Library/Caches/org.R-project.R/R/renv/library/vscode-rcpp-demo-e5908179/macos/R-4.4/aarch64-apple-darwin20